ryesgit/ryesgit/README.md

 ### Rye's Git Code
 Hi!
-I am Lee, a first-year student majoring in Computer Engineering from the Polytechnic University of the Philippines.
+I am Lee, a sophomore majoring in Computer Engineering from the Polytechnic University of the Philippines.

 ## What For Is This Account?
 This account's main purpose is to be a repository of academic-related programs and content.